 • Providing incorrect information to authorities: up to €7.5 million or 1% of global annual turnover

-What You Need to Have in Place by August 2
+What You Need to Have in Place

 1. Complete an AI System Inventory